“Gender must be decolonized and Decolonization must be gendered.”

-In all three countries, Supreme Court was the Battleground for the enforcement of Trans-rights.
+In all three countries, the Supreme Court was the Battleground for the enforcement of Trans-rights.
 But in 2013, Bangladesh chose a pioneering approach.
-In a cabinet presided by Prime Minister Sheikh Hasina, recognizedHijras as third genders for the purposes of Government identifications and certain legal requirements.A critical look at the advancements other South Asian nations made, clarifies the missing role of Bangladesh.
+A cabinet presided by Prime Minister Sheikh Hasina, recognizedHijras as third genders for the purposes of Government identifications and certain legal requirements.A critical look at the advancements other South Asian nations made, clarifies the missing role of Bangladesh.
 It is high time Bangladesh acted on the necessary policy recommendations.
-Instead of showing slugginess in policy making Bangladesh should immediately take into account the suggested recommendations:
+Instead of showing slugginess in policymaking Bangladesh should immediately take into account the suggested recommendations:

 - Active Decolonization Movement is to be advanced in all sectors possible specifically in the education sector.
 A society inclusive of the Trans community can offer them a secure and amicable environment for learning while reforming a society, making it free from colonial ghosts, building public opinion and awareness.

 - A rights-based legal recognition procedure should be drafted.
 This process should be simple, transparent, respectful and consistent with the Yogyakarta Principles.
 Medical intervention should not be a legal requirement in determining their identity rather ‘self-feeling” should be the only criteria for this purpose.

 - The judiciary can play an authoritative role by advancinggender identity and sexual orientation declaring them fundamental to the right of self-determination, dignity and freedom.